 ►What if I need to make payment arrangements?
 Cal Maritime currently offers a no-interest payment plan to students.
 The Installment Payment Plan requires an initial deposit payment of 25% of the total fees owed on the student account plus a $50 Admin Fee payable by the fee due date.
 The balance will be due in 3 equal payments by the 1st of each subsequent month.
 Forms must be signed and turned into the Cashier before the plan can be setup.
 A late fee will be charged for each payment received after the due date.

 ►My student account balance is a credit, how do I receive my refund?
-Refunds will be automatically processed throughout the semester when there is a credit balance on the student account.
-Refunds (other than refunds from Parent Loans) are always issued to the student, even when the tuition has been paid by your Authorized Payer.
+Refunds are automatically processed throughout the semester when there is a credit balance on the student account.
+Refunds (other than refunds from Parent Loans) are always issued to the student.
 Refunds are either mailed to the student's current mailing address on record, or deposited electronically into the student's checking or savings account, providing the student has opted for Online Direct Deposit.
 Direct Deposit refunds are processed more frequently than paper checks.

 ►How can I allow my parents or others to pay my bills?
 If you would like a parent or other responsible party to receive billing notices and access the payment center you can setup a login for them on the Your Account page under Parent PINs.
 When a statement is ready to view, each of you will receive an email notification and they will have access to make payments to your student account.
 This does not allow that person access to your grades, email or other student information protected under FERPA.

 ►What is FERPA?
 FERPA is the Family Educational Rights and Privacy Act (1974).
 It establishes rules governing the disclosure of student information to parties other than the student without the student's written consent.
 Complete the Authorization to Release Information form to designate what information & to whom you will allow CMA to release your private information.